Arthur Abraham: Personal life

 His family members call him "Avo", short for Avetik.
-Abraham married his wife Mary, then a Yerevan State University student, in 2015.
-The wedding took place in Armenia and was not publicized; he informed media of his marriage six months later.
-His younger brother Alexander is also a professional boxer, and his older brother Christian owns a furniture shop.
+Abraham married his wife Lusya Hovhannisyan.
+They have 3 children: Grigor, Maria, Diana.
+His younger brother Alexander is also a professional boxer.

 Abraham plans on opening a boxing school in Armenia following his future retirement.
 He will also have foreign-language classes for students at the boxing school, such as English and German, to help have success internationally.

 He received German citizenship in August 2006, while also retaining his Armenian citizenship.

 On 21 September 2008, Abraham and fellow boxer Vic Darchinyan were honored by Armenian President Serge Sargsyan during a 20th anniversary celebration of the nation's independence.
 Both men were awarded with medals "For the great services for Armenia" of the first degree.